Straikiss/InstLogInAndChangeUsername/README.md

 # InstLogInAndChangeUsername
-Log into an instargam account anc change the username and save it.
+Log into an instargam account and change the username and save it.
 Repeat.